 Finishing Whetstone - used for the final stages of sharpening to obtain a very sharp edge.
 Generally these stones are 2,000 - 6,000 grit and we would classify 6,000 grit and higher as a Fine Finish Whetstone, capable of extremely sharp edges and mirror finish.

-Sharpening began with natural stones, stones people collected off the ground and used to sharpen their tools or knives.
+Sharpening began with natural stones, collected off the ground and used to sharpen tools or knives.
 Natural whetstones are still available, but are becoming quite rare and expensive.
-Natural whetstones are not as consistent in grit level or physical size, although some say that this grit inconsistency at microscopic levels give an advantage to a sharpened edge, wearing at slightly different rates which yield a sharper edge for longer.
-Even if this is not the case, sharpening on natural stones is a special feeling, something we highly recommend as a mid level alternative.
+Natural whetstones are not as consistent in grit level or physical size, although some say that this grit inconsistency, at microscopic levels, gives an advantage to a sharpened edge - wearing at slightly different rates which yield a sharper edge for longer.
+Even if this is not the case, sharpening on natural stones is a special feeling, something we highly recommend as a mid-level alternative.